-- 11.1.1 A student is entitled to lodge an appeal with the Student Appeals Committee if: - a. the student is appealing a decision referred to in clause 11.1.2, and - b. the appeal does not relate to fraud as determined by a formal inquiry committee (see clause 9.6), and - c. the appeal has not previously been heard by the Student Appeals Committee, and - d. all other avenues of appeal within the University have been exhausted. - 11.1.2 The following decisions are eligible for consideration by the Student Appeals Committee: - a.
-A decision of a formal inquiry committee relating to: - i) academic misconduct at an examination (see Section 6 of this manual) - ii) academic misconduct during a practice-based learning activity (see Section 4 of this manual) - iii) academic misconduct (see Section 9 of this manual). - b.
-A decision of a Pro Vice Chancellor relating to a final grade, if the student: - i) has fulfilled all of the assessment requirements, including any participation requirements, and - ii) has exhausted all other avenues for resolving the appeal prescribed in clause 8.6.2, and - iii) is appealing on the grounds that: - (a) the assessment policies and procedures in this manual were not correctly adhered to, or - (b) the course coordinator or online course facilitator did not give due consideration to the student's requirements in the assessment process leading to the final grade, after they had been formally notified of the student's requirements in accordance with the University's provisions for students with disabilities. - c.
-A decision of a division/UniSA College appeals committee to preclude a student following academic review, providing the appeal is based on the grounds that either: - i) the policy and/or procedures for academic review in Section 10 were not correctly followed, or ii) information is now available that supports previous claims made by the student to support their appeal.
+- 11.1.1 A student is entitled to lodge an appeal with the Student Appeals Committee relating to matters in this manual if: - a. the student is appealing a decision referred to in clause 11.1.2, and - b. the appeal has not previously been heard by the Student Appeals Committee, and - c. all other avenues of appeal within the University have been exhausted. - 11.1.2 The following decisions made in accordance with the provisions in this manual are eligible for consideration by the Student Appeals Committee: - a.
+A decision of a formal inquiry committee relating to academic misconduct. - b.
+A decision of an Executive Dean relating to a final grade, if the student: - i) has fulfilled all of the assessment requirements, including any participation requirements, and - ii) has exhausted all other avenues for resolving the appeal prescribed in clause 8.6.2, and - iii) is appealing on the grounds that: - (a) the assessment policies and procedures in this manual were not correctly adhered to, or - (b) the course coordinator or online course facilitator did not give due consideration to the student's requirements in the assessment process leading to the final grade, after they had been formally notified of the student's requirements in accordance with the University's provisions for students with disabilities. - c.
+A decision of the Preclusion Appeals Committee to preclude a student following academic review, providing the appeal is based on the grounds that either: - the policy and/or procedures for academic review in Section 10 were not correctly followed, or - ii) information is now available that supports previous claims made by the student to support their appeal.
 The information must be from the period of time leading up to the date on which the appeal was heard, and must not have been available at the time the decision was made.